Elabidisoufiane/Elabidisoufiane/README.md

 💡 What I Bring

-Proficiency in Spring Boot, React, Angular, Docker, and MuSQL.
+Proficiency in Spring Boot, React, Angular, Docker, and MySQL.
 Experience building AI-driven solutions tailored to industrial needs.
 A solid foundation in developing scalable, responsive, and secure applications.